 Thank you for your support.
 If you have questions, contact the Rev. Nancy Vaders, Director of Outreach Ministries, at email@example.com.

-All are welcome this Sunday, July 22, the Ninth Sunday After Pentecost.
+All are welcome this Sunday, September 30, the Nineteenth Sunday After Pentecost.

 - Holy Eucharist at 5:00 p.m. in the chapel

-Child care for infants and toddlers will be available during the 10:00 a.m. service in rooms off the first-floor Preschool hallway, accessible through the Goodheart Entrance.
-Children’s Chapel will be offered during the 10:00 a.m. service.
+Child care for infants and toddlers will be available during the 9:00 and 11:15 a.m. services in rooms off the first-floor Preschool hallway, accessible through the Goodheart Entrance.
+Children’s Chapel will be offered during the 9:00 a.m. service.